 SECTION 2.
 PURPOSE.
-The vision of the Orange County Partnership to End Homelessness is that homelessness in Orange County becomes rare, brief, and one-time.
-The Partnership is established by representatives of relevant organizations within Orange County, North Carolina to carry out the responsibilities set forth in the HUD CoC Program interim rule (24 CFR Part 578), specifically to administer:
+The vision of the mission of the Orange County Partnership to End Homelessness is to implement Orange County's Plan to End Homelessness that homelessness in Orange County becomes rare, brief, and one-time.
+The Partnership is established by representatives of relevant organizations within Orange County, North Carolina to carry out the responsibilities set forth in the CoC Program interim rule (24 CFR Part 578), specifically to administer:

-- CoC Governance and Structure - CoC System Operations and Planning - Preparing an Annual Application to HUD for Funds, the CoC and ESG annual funding local competitions and community application preparation/submission - Designating and Operating the Homeless Management Information System (hereinafter "HMIS"), the HUD-required database for all non-domestic violence agencies that receive HUD homeless funding - Coordinated Entry, systemizing how people access homeless services and are assessed, prioritized and referred for program referrals
+- CoC Governance and Structure - CoC System Operations and Planning - Preparing an Annual Application to HUD for Funds, the CoC and ESG annual funding local competitions and community application preparation/submission - Designating and Operating the HMIS (Homeless Management Information System this is the HUD-required database for all non-domestic violence agencies that receive HUD homeless funding - Coordinated Entry, systemizing how people access homeless services and are assessed, prioritized and referred for program referrals. - SECTION 3.

-SECTION 3.
 MEMBERSHIP.
 Membership in the Partnership is open to any community member living and/or working in Orange County and is meant to ensure a community-wide commitment to ending and preventing homelessness.
-Members are meant to represent the four local government funders, homeless service organizations, people with lived experience of homelessness, and other stakeholders within Orange County.

-- SECTION 4.
+Members are meant to represent the four local government funders, homeless service organizations, people with lived experience of homelessness, and other stakeholders within Orange County. - SECTION 4.
 BOARD.
 The Orange County Partnership to End Homelessness Leadership Team (hereinafter "Leadership Team") is the governing body of the Partnership and CoC, provides leadership to the work of the Partnership, and acts on behalf of the CoC. - SECTION 5.
 FUNDING APPLICATIONS.
 The Partnership is responsible for preparing and overseeing the CoC and Emergency Solutions Grant (ESG) funding applications.
-The Partnership, through the Project Review Committee and Leadership Team, establishes funding priorities, project application rating and ranking tools, and the local application process via a transparent and inclusive process for each funding opportunity.
+The Partnership, through the Project Review Committee and Leadership Team, establishes funding priorities, project application scorecardsrating and ranking tools, and the local an application process via a transparent and inclusive process for each funding opportunity.
 The Partnership encourages all eligible applicants to submit project applications.
 The CoC shall approve any substantial changes, including a change of recipient or addition of sub-recipient, to CoC and ESG grants.